sesam-community/cvpartner-rest/README.md

       "next_page": "next.href",
       "entities_path": "values", #in which property your entities reside in the result from GET "headers": "{'Accept':'application/json', 'Authorization':'$SECRET(token)'}",
-      "post_url": "post_url" #the property that contains the url to call },
+      "sleep": "0.400", #sleep for 400 miliseconds between each rest call "post_url": "post_url" #the property that contains the url to call },
     "image": "sesamcommunity/cvpartner-rest:latest",